lazysegtree/superfile/Notes.md

   - [ ] pastDir is basicall .moveElements + directory support.

 - [ ] Restrcuturing code into file names with more meaning
   - [ ] Putting utils from function.go, string_functions.go to internal/utils/

+- [ ] panel.element[panel.cursor].location replace with pLocation

 ## Testing
 - [ ] Use testify library